The following questions should be considered before completing the application form as this detail will be requested during the application process.

 - Do you know how your programme training will be funded?

-- Is your employing organisation willing to provide the required study release time (26 theory and 12 practice days)?
+- Is your employing organisation willing to provide the required study release time (26 theory and equivalent to 90 practice days)

 - Will the undertaking of this role bring benefits to patients?